eddieantonio/waterbear-debugger-acceptance-tests/README.md

 [Example Script][AT-1A]

-### Precondition
+### Preconditions

 Execution is *stopped*.

 ### Test

- 1. Give input to pause the script (e.g., click the pause button).
+ 1. Give the input to step to the next block of the script (e.g., tap the step button).

 ### Acceptance Criteria

- 1. Execution is started and is immediately paused on the first step block.
+ 1. Execution is started and is immediately paused on the _first_ step block -- whatever that may be.
+In the case of this test input, it is the first block in the drawing context.
  2. Indicators as in [1](#at1), using the first block in the script.

 ## Requirement 2b: Single-step through blocks (execution paused)

-Load a script with at least one step block.
-Unlike [1](#at1), this step block does not have to be a continuously looping context.
-Regardless, the same script suffices for this test.
+Load a script with at least two step block.

+**TODO: Add a script here!**

+### Preconditions

+Execution is *stopped*.

+### Test

+ 1. As in [2b](#at2b), single-step to the first block.
+ 2. Give the input to step to the next block of the script (e.g., tap the step button).

+### Acceptance Criterai

+ 1. Execution is paused on the _second_ block.
+ 2. Indicators as in [1](#at1), use the second block in the script.

 # Glossary